mechguyoriginally/MySQL-Codes/README.md

 #
-This repository includes my learnings for MySQL along with the projects.
+This repository includes my learnings for MySQL along with the projects 7 dashboards.
 The code inside the files is in the order of decreasing complexity as you go down.

 Projects: